 Sudbury Town Council manage two allotment sites which are rented out to Sudbury residents for an annual fee ranging between £25 - £50 depending on the plot size.

 The larger of the two sites is located just off Newton Road near to Newton Croft and consists of over 40 plots.
+This site is owned by the Town Council.
 The smaller site is located in Ballingdon Street, near to the St. Matthews Society building and consists of just 6 plots.
+The Town Council rent this site from Suffolk County Council.

 Facilities are installed on site to allow allotment tenants access to water.
 Visit our allotment page for more information on joining our allotment waiting list.